 Ferrell became a tireless volunteer with the goal to help others because she did not want anyone to feel as helpless as she did when her Mom was sick.
 She has given countless hours of her time to several boards and charities over the years, including L.A.
 Works (Board of Directors), Bad Ass Boxes (Board of Directors), American Cancer Society (Volunteer of the Year-Income Development & LA City Daffodil Days President for 2 Years), Boys and Girls Club of East LA (Power of Dream Corporate Award), United Way (3 Time Coordinator of the Year Nominee), American Red Cross (Chaired dozens of Blood Drives), American Heart Association (Heart Ball Committee) to name a few.
 She recently formed “Ferrell’s Community” to raise funds for charity: water that resulted in building a water well for an Ethiopian community serving over 350 people.

 In August 2001, after five years of courtship, Ferrell married her very own leading man, George Adeeb.
 George, a boy from Brooklyn who always could bring his special brand of humor to any situation, was her biggest fan and showed his unending support for her dream by building her a home VO Studio, TwoLips Studios complete with a waterfall outside the door.
-Ferrell lends her voice to commercials and other voice work, builds theatrical sound designs for LA stage productions and leases her studio to other artists and producers.
+Ferrell lends her voice to commercials and other voice work and builds theatrical sound designs for LA stage productions.

 In January 2014, George passed away leaving Ferrell feeling very blessed to have so many happy memories to help heal her broken heart.
 She is a proud step mother to Gregory & Kathryn and delighted to be “Grandma Ferrell” to Stella, Chase & Dylan.
 Ferrell is also happy to be a doggie Mommy to a beautiful long-hair German Shepherd, Lacey.